John Ruskin: Prophet of the Anthropocene

 Howard Hull: Fellow of the Royal Society of Arts, Fellow of the Royal Geographic Society.
 Director of Brantwood, Ruskin's house and garden in Cumbria.

-Frederic Albritton Jonsson: Associate Professor of History at the University of Chicago.
+Fredrik Albritton Jonsson: Associate Professor of History at the University of Chicago.
 Author of Enlightenment's Frontier: the Scottish Highlands and the Origins of Environmentalism, and co-author with Vicky Albritton of Green Victorians: The Simple Life in John Ruskin's Lake District.

 Sandra Kemp: Professor, Lancaster University, and Director of the Ruskin Library and Research Centre for Culture, Landscape and the Environment.
 Author of Kipling's Hidden Narratives, and editor of the Oxford Companion to Edwardian Fiction.